Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 ## Load a database of faces

 So that we have some data to work with, let's load a database of facial images.
-The dataset you will load is a publicly available one called the [Olivetti Faces dataset](https://scikit-learn.org/0.19/datasets/olivetti_faces.html).
+The dataset is a publicly available one called the [Olivetti Faces dataset](https://scikit-learn.org/0.19/datasets/olivetti_faces.html).
 It was originally created by AT&T.

 1. Return to the Azure Notebooks project you created in the previous unit and create a new Python 3.6 notebook named **Missing Persons.ipynb** or something similar.
 Then open the notebook.